rdegges/rdegges-blog/articles/2010/transparent-telephony-part-3-making-and-receiving-calls-using-voip.md

     to our soft phone so we can talk to the person who called us.

-There are several ways to program Asterisk to handle call routing, but the simplest (and native) way to do it is via ‘dial plan'.
+There are several ways to program Asterisk to handle call routing, but the simplest (and native) way to do it is via 'dial plan'.
 Dial plan is the name of Asterisk's own scripting language.
 It is very simple, and easy to understand (even for non-programmers).